 These admissions may be permitted by the Academic Council of B.E.C as per the norms stipulated by the statutory bodies and the Govt. of Andhra Pradesh from time to time.
 In all such cases for admission, when needed, permissions from the statutory bodies are to be obtained and the Programme of study at B.E.C will be governed by the transitory regulations stipulated in 5.3.

 3.0 DURATION OF THE PROGRAMME AND MEDIUM OF INSTRUCTION: The duration of the B.Tech.
 Programme is for four academic years consisting of two semesters in each academic year.
 The medium of instruction and examinations is English.
+The timeline of a semester is as follows.

 SNo Activity Description

-1. Number of Semester in an Тwo
+1. Number of Semesters in an Academic Year Тwo

-Academic Year

-2. Regular Semester duration in 19
+2. Regular Semester duration in Weeks 20

-Weeks

 3. Academic Activities Schedule

-Course Work 15 Weeks
+Course Work & Internal Assessment 17 Weeks

 Examination Preparation 1 Week

 Examinations 2 Weeks

-Declaration of Results 1 Week

 4. Evaluation Continuous Internal Evaluation (CIE) with a weightage of 40% and Semester End Examinations (SEE) with a weightage of 60% of the student's performance in course/laboratory work and other activities, if any.

-5. Other Items The total number of working days in an academic year shall be >180;
+5. Other Items The minimum number of working days in an academic year shall be 180.

 Academic schedules prescribed by the college shall be adhered to by all the concerned.

-Students failing in any course (s) shall register for the same again (re-register) and shall secure SEE afresh in each course(s).
-This shall continue until a pass grade is obtained in the said course(s).
+Students failing in any course shall register for the supplementary examination and shall secure a pass grade in SEE afresh in that course.
+This shall continue until a pass grade is obtained in the said course.

-4.0 MINIMUM No. INSTRUCTION DAYS:
+4.0 MINIMUM No. of INSTRUCTION DAYS: